-8. Simulation
+8. SIMULATION

 I close with a discussion of "the matter of simulation".
-Fetzer argues that "Digital machines can nevertheless simulate thought processes and other diverse forms of human behavior", on the following grounds (Fetzer 2001: xvii, 2008, 2010; my emphasis):
+Fetzer argues that "Digital machines can nevertheless simulate thought processes and other diverse forms of human behavior", on the following grounds (Fetzer, 2001, p. xvii, 2008, 2010, emphasis added):

-Computer programmers and those who design the systems that they control can increase their performance capabilities, making them better and better simulations.
+Premise 1: Computer programmers and those who design the systems that they control can increase their performance capabilities, making them better and better simulations.

-Their performance capabilities may be closer and closer approximations to the performance capabilities of human beings without turning them into thinking things.
+Premise 2: Their performance capabilities may be closer and closer approximations to the performance capabilities of human beings without turning them into thinking things.

-Indeed, the static, dynamic, and affective differences that distinguish computer performance from human performance preclude those systems from being thinking things.
+Premise 3: Indeed, the static, dynamic, and affective differences that distinguish computer performance from human performance preclude those systems from being thinking things.

-Conclusion:

-Although the performance capabilities of digital machines can become better and better approximations of human behavior, they are still not thinking things.
+Conclusion: Although the performance capabilities of digital machines can become better and better approximations of human behavior, they are still not thinking things.